 - Attend EC meeting

-- Presentation of N+3 Conference Chair for EC approval
+- Presentation of N+3 Conference Chair for Executive Committee approval

-Final contract selection(s) sent to EC for approval
+Final contract selection(s) sent to Executive Committee for approval

 - Attend CAG Budget meeting – prepare final budget for N conference and preliminary budget for N+1